-Dentures and implants may now be a thing of the past because scientists have the ability to grow new teeth in a patient’s mouth.
+Dentures and dental implants may now be a thing of the past.
+It’s all because scientists may soon have the ability to grow new teeth in a patient’s mouth.

 This is huge for the many adults who end up losing a tooth or multiple teeth during their lifetimes.

-As of now, the only options for a missing tooth include implants, or if all teeth are missing, dentures.
+As of now, the only options for a missing tooth include dental implants or, if all teeth are missing, dentures.
 However, these two methods cause serious dental health problems.

 Dentures can be uncomfortable and make eating difficult.
 Also, they can cause gum and mouth irritation or infections.

-By growing a new tooth in the location where one lost a tooth, all issues associated with implants or dentures are gone.
-“This is a much-needed medical advancement, especially considering that by age 74—26% of adults have lost all of their permanent teeth.”
-(Underground Health Reporter)
+Growing a new tooth in the place where you lost a tooth avoids all the problems that come with implants or dentures.
+Underground Health Reporter notes, “This is a much-needed medical advancement, especially considering that by age 74—26% of adults have lost all of their permanent teeth.” (source)

-“A new technique pioneered at the Tissue Engineering, and Regenerative Medicine Laboratory of Dr. Jeremy Mao, Edward V. Zegarelli Professor of Dental Medicine, and a professor of biomedical engineering at Columbia University can orchestrate the body’s stem cells to migrate to three-dimensional scaffold that is infused with the growth factor.
-This can yield an anatomically correct tooth in as soon as nine weeks once implanted in the mouth.”
-(Dentistry iQ)
+According to Dentistry iQ, Dr. Jeremy Mao, Edward V. Zegarelli Professor of Dental Medicine, and a professor of biomedical engineering at Columbia University collaborated at the Tissue Engineering, and Regenerative Medicine Laboratory.
+They pioneered a new technique that can “orchestrate the body’s stem cells to migrate to three-dimensional scaffold that is infused with the growth factor.
+This can yield an anatomically correct tooth in as soon as nine weeks once implanted in the mouth.” (source)

 “Key consideration in tooth regeneration is finding a cost-effective approach that can translate into therapies for patients who cannot afford or who are not suitable candidates for dental implants,” Dr. Mao said.
 “Cell-homing-based tooth regeneration may provide a distinct pathway toward clinical translation.”

 In other words, it is may be a less expensive process.
-However, one thing that is known for sure is that it is far less invasive.
+But we know one thing for sure — it is far less invasive.

 It might just be me, but the thought of a titanium screw anywhere near my mouth gives me the chills.